-If you become injured or are no longer able to join us for Grandma’s Marathon weekend you may transfer your entry to another person for $26.95 + transaction fee (NOTE: The person you transfer the entry fee to will pay this fee).
-No transfers will be accepted after April 1, 2017.
+If you become injured or are no longer able to join us for Grandma’s Marathon weekend, you may transfer your entry to another person for a $26.95 transaction fee (NOTE: The transaction fee is to be paid by the person redeeming the transferred entry.)

-To transfer your entry, log into your Race Roster account.
-Once logged in, select the green “Transfer” button on the right hand side of your screen, and follow the prompts.
+To transfer your entry, please use your Race Roster account.
+Once logged in, select the “Transfer” button on the left side dashboard and follow the prompts.

-I was not officially accepted into the race.
-Can I run the marathon/half marathon/5K anyway?
+I am not officially registered for the in-person event.
+Can I run one of the races anyway?

-No. Only officially registered participants, volunteers and race officials are allowed on the Grandma’s Marathon, the Garry Bjorklund Half Marathon and William A. Irvin 5K race courses.
-If you do not have an official race number, volunteer T-shirt or race official credential you will be asked to leave the course.
+Only officially registered participants, volunteers, and race officials are allowed on the course for any of our Grandma’s Marathon in-person weekend events.
+If you do not have an official race bib, volunteer T-shirt, or official race credential you will be asked to leave the course.

-Can I switch from the marathon to the half marathon?
+Can I switch from the marathon to half marathon?